PaperFoxPaperFox

 Cursor OAuth prompt

 1. Sign in to PaperFox and authorize access.
-Once connected, you'll see "5 tools enabled".
+Once connected, you'll see the PaperFox tools enabled.

 PaperFox connected in Cursor